conaticus/boolean/CONTRIBUTING.md

 # Contributing

 Thank you for taking the time to read the contributing guide, your efforts are greatly appreciated!
+Please understand that there is a chance your code could be overwritten in the future - that is the nature of open source!

 ## Guidelines